Smart Shopping List

 An automatically generated grocery list that combines ingredients from multiple recipes, merges duplicates, and organizes by store aisle.

 A smart shopping list goes beyond a handwritten checklist.
-It understands ingredients, quantities, and units — automatically combining items from multiple recipes into a single, organized grocery list.
-Instead of scanning five recipes and writing everything down by hand, you get one consolidated list that is ready to take to the store.
+It understands ingredients, quantities, and units, automatically combining items from multiple recipes into a single, organized grocery list.
+Instead of scanning five recipes and writing everything down by hand, you get one consolidated list ready to take to the store.

 What makes a shopping list "smart"